 New Orleans is full of fabulous places to find a glass of wine, a bite to eat, and maybe even somewhere to listen to live music.
-We've found the five best venues to drink wine in New Orleans for solo travelers and wine lovers alike.
-Here's our list.
+We've found the 5 best places to drink wine in New Orleans for solo travelers and wine lovers alike.
+Here's our list:

 At WINO, you can make a solo stop for a glass of wine or even take a wine certification course with co-founder and director Bryan Burkey.
 The venue also offers snacks to pair with your wine ranging from hummus and pâté to fruit and cheese plates.
 Its setup varies from other spots around town for wine because it offers over 100 self-serve wines by the glass that tracks consumption and your total cost through a chip-embedded card.

 Located on the historic St. Charles Avenue streetcar line, The Delachaise is a small venue with a large offering of wines, spirits and beers.
 With both indoor and outdoor seating, this spot is great all year round.
 The Delachaise has won “Best Wines by the Glass” six years in a row, and they also offer daily wine specials.
 The food also deserves a mention.
 If you want a good late night bite, the kitchen serves up starters, salads, large plates and dessert until midnight.

 Bacchanal is a quintessential wine bar in New Orleans.
 Not only do they offer live music every single day of the week, but they have an enormous outdoor space that is perfect for sipping your favorite varietal with music in the background.
 When you first walk in, you are given the option to buy a bottle of wine or other beverages to take outside.
 Bacchanal also offers a delicious menu, with items ranging from small places to entrees.
 Following an expansion that took place in the last couple years, there is also a large indoor space upstairs with a full bar.